CMadden8/bounty-of-the-deathfeather-v3/.github/COMBAT_MECHANICS.md

 - Abilities (overview):

-  - **Assassinate** (unlock cost: 2 AUP): enhanced Throwing Blade (range 5, base damage +1).
+  - **Assassinate** (unlock cost: 2 TP): enhanced Throwing Blade (range 5, base damage +1).
 Has a 5% base crit chance that deals additional +1 damage.

     - **Assassinate Support Upgrades**

-      - *Deadly (1 AUP per level)*: increase the default crit chance and critical hit damage.
+      - *Deadly (1 TP per level)*: increase the default crit chance and critical hit damage.

         - Level 1: critical chance increases to 10% and damage bonus increases to +2.
         - Level 2: critical chance increases to 15% and critical bonus increases to +3.
         - Level 3: critical chance increases to 20% and critical bonus increases to +4.

-      - *Envenomed (1 AUP per level)*: applies `Poisoned` status.
+      - *Envenomed (1 TP per level)*: applies `Poisoned` status.

         - Level 1: poison deals the default 1 Life damage per turn for the `Poisoned` status.
         - Level 2: poison deals 2 Life damage per turn.
         - Level 3: poison deals 3 Life damage per turn.

-      - *Spore Eruption (1 AUP per level)*: adds AoE radius to Assassinate (can cause friendly fire when enabled).
+      - *Spore Eruption (1 TP per level)*: adds AoE radius to Assassinate (can cause friendly fire when enabled).
 The AOE is adjustable via the UI, such that the AOE can be downgraded or upgraded according to the available AOE levels.

         - Level 1: 2 cell AOE.
         - Level 2: 3 cell AOE.
         - Level 3: 4 cell AOE.

-  - **Vortex** (unlock cost: 2 AUP): Mace attack that knocks a target back by 3 cells and draws nearby enemies into a 2-cell radius vortex.
+  - **Vortex** (unlock cost: 2 TP): Mace attack that knocks a target back by 3 cells and draws nearby enemies into a 2-cell radius vortex.
 This attack never affects allied units.
 All affected enemies move 2 cells closer to the target enemy at the centre of the vortex.
 If they collide with the central enemy, it causes an additional 1 Bludgeoning damage to both the central enemy and the enemy who collided with them.

     - **Vortex Support Upgrades**

-      - *Brutal Energies (1 AUP per level)*: adds guaranteed bonus damage to all enemies within the vortex AOE.
+      - *Brutal Energies (1 TP per level)*: adds guaranteed bonus damage to all enemies within the vortex AOE.

         - Level 1: enemies pulled into the vortex take +1 additional damage to whatever other damage they may accumulate due to vortex rules
         - Level 2: enemies pulled into the vortex take +2 additional damage to whatever other damage they may accumulate due to vortex rules
         - Level 3: enemies pulled into the vortex take +3 additional damage to whatever other damage they may accumulate due to vortex rules

-      - *Mind Rend (1 AUP per level)*: chance to inflict `Concussion` to all enemies within the vortex AOE.
+      - *Mind Rend (1 TP per level)*: chance to inflict `Concussion` to all enemies within the vortex AOE.

         - Level 1: 20% chance to inflict `Concussion`
         - level 2: 30% chance to inflict `Concussion`
         - Level 3: 40% chance to inflict `Concussion`

-      - *Toxic Core (1 AUP per level)* chance to inflict `Poison` to all enemies within the vortex AOE.
+      - *Toxic Core (1 TP per level)* chance to inflict `Poison` to all enemies within the vortex AOE.

         - Level 1: 20% chance to inflict `Poisoned`
         - level 2: 30% chance to inflict `Poisoned`
         - Level 3: 40% chance to inflict `Poisoned`

-  - **Shadow Axis** (unlock cost: 2 AUP): sword attack that creates a T-shaped blast that is 1 cell to the left, right and top of the original target.
+  - **Shadow Axis** (unlock cost: 2 TP): sword attack that creates a T-shaped blast that is 1 cell to the left, right and top of the original target.
 It deals 2 Slashing damage to the original target and 1 Slashing damage to each enemy caught within the T-shaped blast.

     - **Shadow Axis Support Upgrades**

-      - *Deathly Materials (1 AUP per level)*: repairs armour for each enemy caught in the T-blast (but does not repair it for the target enemy).
+      - *Deathly Materials (1 TP per level)*: repairs armour for each enemy caught in the T-blast (but does not repair it for the target enemy).

         - Level 1: Restores 1 Piercing armour HP per enemy caught in the T-blast
         - Level 2: Restores 1 Piercing and 1 Bludgeoning armour HP per enemy caught in the T-blast
         - Level 3: Restores 1 Piercing, 1 Bludgeoning and 1 Slashing armour HP per enemy caught in the T-blast

-      - *Devastate (1 AUP per level)*: increases the number of cells affected by the T-shaped blast.
+      - *Devastate (1 TP per level)*: increases the number of cells affected by the T-shaped blast.

         - Level 1: T-shaped blast that is 2 cells to the left, right and top of the original target
         - Level 2: T-shaped blast that is 3 cells to the left, right and top of the original target
         - Level 3: T-shaped blast that is 4 cells to the left, right and top of the original target

-      - *Devastate (1 AUP per level)*: adds a chance to inflict `Clouded` on both the original target and anyone caught in the T-shaped blast.
+      - *Devastate (1 TP per level)*: adds a chance to inflict `Clouded` on both the original target and anyone caught in the T-shaped blast.

         - Level 1: 20% chance to inflict `Clouded` on both the original target and anyone caught in the T-shaped blast.
         - Level 2: 30% chance to inflict `Clouded` on both the original target and anyone caught in the T-shaped blast.